Uncovering the Truth Behind Negligence in Healthcare

 The state laws dictate that an attorney’s fee for services may not exceed certain amounts.
 The caps on recoveries, non-economic damages, and attorney fees also mean that lawyers who want to represent clients involved in medical malpractice will face laws that limit the recovery of compensation.
 For example:

 There is a cap for the recovery from pain and suffering damages, regardless of the severity of the injury or whether the patient experiences debilitating pain daily.
 There are limits on the contingency fees, but there are no limits on the fees defense lawyers may charge.
 Forced arbitration occurs in many cases, which denies the right to a jury.
 The economic benefit of any jury verdict is reduced if it goes beyond $50,000.

 Haffner Law’s focus is to win your case.
 We have the resources to cover the expenses and access technology and other tools that help build the strongest case possible for you.

-We Will Fight for You
+We Will Fight For You

 Haffner Law has your back.
 Our Los Angeles-based firm is home to medical malpractice lawyers who have not only the knowledge but also the resources to fully represent you in court.
 Our medical malpractice law firm has acquired more than two decades of experience holding healthcare institutions and medical professionals liable for their negligence.
 We work tirelessly to prove that your healthcare provider’s negligence exclusively has caused the injuries you sustained.

 The Haffner Law team understands how the injury you suffered as a result of medical negligence can severely affect your life.
 To alleviate unnecessary stress, we keep you informed of the status of your case.
-In a complicated and confusing case such as medical malpractice, your attorney will guide you and make the process of seeking recovery as painless as possible.
+In a complicated and confusing case such as medical malpractice, we will guide you and make the process of seeking recovery as painless as possible.

 Partner with a Los Angeles Medical Malpractice Attorney

 If you have suffered an injury due to the negligence of a healthcare provider, contact Haffner Law as soon as possible to discuss your case.
-To schedule a free consultation with one of our medical malpractice lawyers, give our office a call at 1-844-HAFFNER (423-3637).
+To schedule a free case review with one of our medical malpractice lawyers, give our office a call at 1-844-HAFFNER (423-3637).
 You may also get in touch with us online by completing our contact form.
 We can also provide legal assistance in dealing with personal injury and bad faith insurance cases.